Meetings

 Opticare, 747 Boston Post Road

-(box is on the left as you enter from the front door)
+(box is on the right as you enter from the front door)

 St. Margaret Roman Catholic Church, corner Academy Street/Bradley Road

-(box is in basement just inside glass entry door)
+(box is in basement of church building just inside glass entry door)

 ==> if any club member observes that one of these boxes is <==